MuskettaMan/MazeGenerator/README.md

 ## Reusable code
 For the reusable code, I made use of the Strategy Pattern.
 This pattern makes use of composition to change algorithms at run-time instead of compile-time.
 The Strategy Pattern also promotes loosely-coupled design.
 I also used adhered to the open closed principle, that way my code stays maintainable, debug-able and clean.

 My plan is to create a utility class that contains all the algorithms.
-The signature of all the methods will stay the same so I can use a delegate.
+The signature of all the methods will stay the same so I can use a `delegate`.
 Then that delegate invokes on the main grid to transform it in to the maze.
 Every maze contains a cell with 4 cells, that will get in my way later.
 Because then between every cell are 2 walls, that's illogical and will get in my way later with the kruskal algorithm.
-To solve this I will instaniate the entire
+To solve this I will instantiate all the cells with their walls referencing null.
+Then I can one by one instantiate their walls and reference each other walls to create grid where between every cell only exists one wall.
 ## Planning
 | | monday | tuesday | wednesday | thursday | friday |
 | --- | --- | --- | --- | --- | --- |